nMaax/danteGPT/README.md

 # danteGPT

-A simple character level GPT to produce Dante Alighieri's Divina Commedia text like.
-Inspired by Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT).
+A simple GPT to produce Dante Alighieri's Divina Commedia text like.
+Inspired by Karpathy's [minGPT](https://github.com/karpathy/minGPT).

-The transformer-base model is provided at the end of the notebook, the start only provides a naive transformer-free implementation as a baseline to compare results.
+this repo provides both the transformer based implementation, both a naive FFNN transformer-free model as a baseline to compare results.

-Code to scapre the original italian text is provided.
+Code to scrape the original italian text is provided.